Skip to main content

 If a fund holds stocks worth ₹100 crore and has 10 crore units, each unit's NAV = ₹10.

-This is the #1 beginner mistake.
 A fund with NAV ₹15 is NOT cheaper than one with NAV ₹500.
+NAV level is completely irrelevant — what matters is the percentage growth.
+This confuses more beginners than any other concept.

 When NAV is Updated